New Metrics System | Ignite Documentation

 Overview

-Ignite 2.8 introduced a new mechanism for collecting metrics, which is intended to replace the legacy metrics system.
-This section explains the new system and how you can use it to monitor your cluster.
+This section explains the metrics system and how you can use it to monitor your cluster.

 And then there are different ways to export the metrics — what we call exporters.
 To put it another way, the exporter are different ways you can access the metrics.
 Each exporter always gives access to all available metrics.